maliMirkec/personal-website/site/articles/css-sidebar-toggle.md

 There are many ways how we could build UI components and there are no right way to do so.
 Some will disagree that the pure `CSS` solutions are usable in production environment, but that depends on project type and many other factors.
 I love to experiment with `CSS` because it gives me a new opportunity to learn and use the latest techniques out there.
 I don't know if you noticed, but beside `CSS` variables, I've used [CSS locks](https://css-tricks.com/css-locks/) and [system fonts](https://css-tricks.com/snippets/css/system-font-stack/) techniques in this demo.
 Pretty awesome, right?

 And there is accessibility, which is always hard.
 But hard doesn't mean we should avoid learning it and using it.
 I encourage every developer to read [this document](https://www.w3.org/TR/wai-aria-practices/) and then try to implement any part of accessibility in their newest project.
 Let's make Internet a better place.

-I'm always opened for discussion so leave a comment or ping me on [Twitter](https://twitter.com/malimirkeccita).